em1ttal/Tic-Tac-Toe-Client-Server/README.md

 ## Software Distribuït 2024

+Tic-Tac-Toe game made in java using Client - Server.
+ - JDK 19 or more is necessary and Maven must be installed.
+ - Game must be executed in terminal.
+ - Steps to execute are in the README.md of package Practica1

 | Professor    | Mail            | Classes                                                               |
 |--------------|-----------------|-----------------------------------------------------------------------|
 | Eloi Puertas | epuertas@ub.edu | Teoria, dimecres de 15 a 17h. |